 Andrew Burstein is the Charles P. Manship Professor of History at Louisiana State University and the author, most recently, of DEMOCRACY'S MUSE (2015), a book demonstrating how Thomas Jefferson's life and legacy have been used for partisan purposes.
 Other titles by Professor Burstein include a cultural history of Americans' literal dreams, Lincoln Dreamt He Died: The Midnight Visions of Remarkable Americans from Colonial Times to Freud (Palgrave, 2013); a complete biography of literary icon Washington Irving (Basic Books, 2007), called The Original Knickerbocker; an emotional portrait of the third president in his later years, Jefferson's Secrets (Basic Books, 2005); and a critical examination of the seventh president, The Passions of Andrew Jackson (Knopf, 2003).

 Professor Burstein has taught graduate and undergraduate courses at LSU since 2008, after eight years at the University of Tulsa and four at the University of Northern Iowa.

 With his partner, Nancy Isenberg, Professor Burstein has coauthored the acclaimed dual biography Madison and Jefferson (Random House, 2010; Paperback 2013), the first full-length study in more than a half-century of the two founding era presidents whose friendship did so much to shape American political history.
-They are presently at work on a coauthored treatment of the Presidents Adams.
+Their second major collaboration, a treatment of the Presidents Adams, will be published by Viking in April 2019.

-Since 2011, Burstein and Isenberg have coauthored regular pieces on Salon.com dealing with contemporary political culture viewed in the context of earlier American history.
+Between 2011 and 2017, Burstein and Isenberg coauthored regular pieces on Salon.com dealing with contemporary political culture viewed in the context of earlier American history.

 As a professional historian, Andrew Burstein has worked as a consultant to documentary films that include the Ken Burns production "Thomas Jefferson," which first aired on PBS in 1997.